schipp/fast_beamforming/README.md

 * `beamforming_dask.ipynb`: same as above, moving computation of $S$ and beampowers to `dask`.
 * [**TODO**] `beamforming_pytorch_field_data.ipynb`: using field data

-In these notebooks, the logic and processing are not abstracted away in package of functions.
+In these notebooks, logic and processing is not abstracted away in a package of functions.
 Instead, all processing happens within the notebooks for instructional purposes.

 ## Performance statistics